yasir2000/openwrt-oldwiki-md/AR7Port.rst

  * Telogy Networks, Inc ADAM2 + Linux
  * TI PSP bootloader + Linux
  * Broad Net Technology, Inc. BRN bootloader and realtime OS (SOHO.BIN)

+There are also at least two variants of ADAM2.
+My version (0.22.06) allows flashing of each mtdblock by ftp, others have reported they must flash a complete image via '''t'''ftp

 == TODO ==